ncbdrck/reactorx200_ros_reacher/README.md

-# Reach Task for RealROS and MultiROS
+# Reach Task for RealROS and MultiROS - OpenAI Gym based

 This repository contains experiments conducted to showcase the capabilities of the [RealROS](https://github.com/ncbdrck/realros) and [MultiROS](https://github.com/ncbdrck/multiros) frameworks.